humblerookie/SlidingTabLayout/README.md

 # SlidingTabLayout
-A forked version of Android  SlidingTabLayout with few modifications
+A forked version of Android  SlidingTabLayout with few modifications ( change tab text color and expand to occupy full width of screen)

 Use these following attributes to style your SlideLayout